Planzo

 1. Passenger Volume: The Heart of the Metrics

 The number of passengers traveling on a route is the ultimate marker of its popularity.
-Routes like Jeju–Seoul, with over 14 million annual passengers, showcase how densely populated areas and travel habits drive these numbers.
-It’s not just about connecting two cities; it’s about connecting millions of lives.
+Routes like Jeju–Seoul, with over 14 million annual passengers, illustrate how densely populated areas and travel habits significantly influence these numbers.
+It's not just about connecting two cities; it’s about connecting millions of lives.

 2. Frequency of Flights